ifxdb/RubyIfxDB/README.md

 # RubyIfxDB
 Informix Native Driver for Ruby

+# Project Status : On the drawing board